Hawaiian Food: 22 Dishes You Have to Try!

 Best Hawaiian Food: Poke Bowl

 Whenever I visit Hawaii, I order lots of poke!
-The dish consists of raw, marinated fish.
+This dish consists of raw, marinated fish.
 If you like sushi but have never tried a poke bowl, be sure to order one while in Hawaii.

 Butter Rolls